jeanbou/MOOCs/Coursera/Applied_Machine_Learning_in_Python/README.md

 # Applied Machine Learning in Python
-*Note:* The provided code is in draft form with commented try and failed solution.
+*Note:* The provided code of [Applied Machine Learning in Python](https://www.coursera.org/learn/python-machine-learning) of mine is in draft form with commented try and failed solution.
 In the moment when it's OK and gives expected result no refactoring is applied.
 The goal to obtain 100% The internet sources used is saved as *.txt .
 Please, check it out.
 You fill find the authors/coders who deserve the credits